The global and independent platform for the SAP community.

 Separate, automate, save

-In addition, this transfer of legacy information - including the business context in which it was once created - allows the proportion of data and documents that have to be transferred to the operational systems to be drastically reduced.
-In the context of a transformation to SAP S/4 Hana, for example, this generally halves the effort required for data migration.
+In addition, this transfer of legacy information - including the business context in which it was once created - allows the proportion of data and documents that need to be transferred to the operational systems to be drastically reduced.
+In the context of a transformation to SAP S/4 Hana, for example, the effort involved in data migration can generally be halved.
+However, this short-term effect also translates into long-term benefits: Firstly, historical information can be regularly transferred to a separate platform for information management.
+Not only from systems that are to be decommissioned, but also from the operational solutions.
+These remain lean and agile in the long term - and do not require a continuous expansion of resources.

-In addition, historical information and its business context remain 100 percent accessible despite being stored on a separate platform.
-This gives business users a complete view of customers and suppliers, for example.
-Companies can satisfy their obligation to provide evidence and information to internal auditors or external auditors at any time.
+In addition, the historical information and its business context remain 100% accessible despite being stored on a separate platform.
+This gives specialist users a complete view of customers and suppliers, for example.
+Companies can meet their obligation to provide evidence and information at any time for internal audits or external audits.
+Finally, such a platform is the prerequisite for big data scenarios of all kinds.
+It can be used to cleanse and optimize legacy data before it is stored in an audit-proof manner.

 Simplicity instead of complexity